CarlosNZ/fig-tree-evaluator/README.md

 Like all expression nodes, alias nodes can themselves contain complex expressions with their own alias nodes defined within.
 As long as the alias references are descendent nodes of the alias definition, they will be resolved.

 (If an alias reference does not having a matching definition, the reference value will just be returned as a literal string, e.g. `"$getCountry"`)

+## Caching (Memoization)

+FigTree Evaluator has basic memoization functionality for certain nodes to speed up re-evaluation of expressions using previously evaluated parameters.
+There is a single cache per FigTree instance which persists for the lifetime of the instance.
+By default, it remembers the last 50 results, but this can be modified using the `maxCacheSize` option.

+Currently, caching is only implemented for the following operators, since they perform network requests which are inherently slow:

+- GET (`useCache` default: `true`)
+- POST (`useCache` default: `true`)
+- PG_SQL (`useCache` default: `true`)
+- GRAPH_QL (`useCache` default: `true`)
+- CUSTOM_FUNCTIONS (`useCache` default: `false`)

 ## More examples